asmacdo/operator-sdk/website/content/en/docs/ansible/dev/apb_migration_guide.md

+---
-# Migrating an Ansible Playbook Bundle (APB) to an Operator SDK Ansible-based Operator
+title: Migrating an Ansible Playbook Bundle (APB) to an Operator SDK Ansible-based Operator
+linkTitle: APB migration
+---

 This guide will walk you through migrating your legacy Ansible Playbook Bundles (APB) to a more modern Kubernetes Operator architecture.
 We will cover how to prepare a new